MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-export-sharing.md

 ## Print dashboards and reports

-This settings lets users in the organization print dashboards and reports.
+This setting lets users in the organization print dashboards and reports.

 To learn more, see [Print from the Power BI service](/power-bi/consumer/end-user-print).